-Offshore authorities largely amass and manage international investment influx to India.
-This is because RBI and SEBI guidelines do not encourage fund managers based in India to manage offshore mutual funds.
+Overseas authorities largely amass and manage international investment influx to India.
+This is because RBI and SEBI guidelines do not encourage fund managers based in India to manage foreign mutual funds.
 Consequentially, many offshore funds that target Indian investors earlier employed asset managers, who moved to these offshore sites.

 There is a strong case for shifting offshore fund activities to uplift our mutual fund sector at home.
-Therefore, to counter the aforementioned challenges, experts have suggested two solutions.
+Therefore, to counter the challenges mentioned above, experts have suggested two solutions.
 One, permit fund houses to manage offshore funds from India without levying tax on them as an Indian entity.
 Two, allow direct investment by overseas investors in offshore mutual funds established in India.
 RBI approved this in November 2015.
 Now international investors can invest in AIFs and Real Estate Investment Trusts (REITs).
-In the 2016 Finance Bill, the taxation rules too were made simpler and transparent.
+In the 2016 Finance Bill, the taxation rules, too, were made more straightforward and transparent.

 - Offshore mutual funds can give India further sectoral diversification

-- Investors enjoy direct access and exposure to the international brands and businesses
+- Investors enjoy direct access and exposure to international brands and businesses

-- The strengths of 2 countries can join forces in terms of industrial innovation and quality.
-For instance, if Japan is the leader in electrical goods, India has world class IT services to offer
+- The strengths of the two countries can join forces in terms of industrial innovation and quality.
+For instance, if Japan is the leader in electrical goods, India has world-class IT services to offer

-- Since offshore funds are generally established in countries that offer tax-efficiency to investors abroad, they get some tax respite
+- Since offshore funds are generally established in countries that provide tax-efficiency to investors abroad, they get some tax respite

-- An AMC starts them in offshore jurisdictions with less investment rules, the overall asset management costs would also be less
+- An AMC starts them in overseas jurisdictions with fewer investment rules, and the overall asset management costs would also be less

-- As per mutual fund tax rules, offshore funds come under debt.
+- As per mutual fund tax rules, foreign funds come under debt.
 So, they will levy taxes on your fund just like a fixed income fund

 - Remember to choose a long-term investment horizon to earn inflation-beating returns

-- You need to be vigilant of risks in the home country and offshore location
+- It would be best if you were vigilant of risks in the home country and offshore location

 - Negative movement of currency value can counter even high gains